Mistrial declared in actor Danny Masterson’s rape trial

 Masterson attorney Philip Cohen said the church was mentioned 700 times during trial and argued that it became an excuse for the prosecution’s failure to build a believable case against Masterson, a prominent Scientologist.

-But Deputy District Attorney Reinhold Mueller said the church had tried to silence the women and that was the reason it took two decades for the case to get to trial.

 Masterson did not testify.
-His lawyer presented no defense testimony and instead focused on inconsistencies in the accounts of the three accusers, who he said changed their stories over time and spoke with each other before going to police.
+Cohen presented no defense testimony and instead focused on inconsistencies in the accounts of the three accusers, who he said changed their stories over time and spoke with each other before going to police.

 “The key to this case is not when they reported it,” Cohen said during closing arguments.
 “It’s what they said when they reported it.
 What they said after they reported it.
 And what they said at trial.”